|

 OPTIMAL INSULIN DOSE

-leading to heart attack and/or coronary heart disease.
-Too much insulin also stimulates the brain
+attack and/or coronary heart disease.
+Too much insulin also

 The following Trial & Error Procedure has been successfully used to determine